 3. Expand Your Filing Area

-Almost 30 percent of survey respondents said their biggest filing challenge is simply finding a place keep all their documents.
+Almost 30 percent of workers polled said their biggest filing challenge is simply finding a place keep all their documents.
 Even if your document purge has created some space, it's important to have sufficient room for future paperwork.
 Extra space also makes it easier to organize your files.

 Pick up some extra cabinets or shelves for your filing area — or, if you want something more visually appealing than the basic metal cabinet, search for smaller, more decorative cabinets or desks with deep drawers that can accommodate your files.
 If you simply don't have the floor space to add furniture, look into digitizing more of your documents and keeping them in a shared cloud storage folder.